March 31, 2017

 If you file for Chapter 7 bankruptcy in Iowa, you can protect some or all of your property with Iowa’s bankruptcy exemptions.
-The bankruptcy exemptions in Iowa also play a role in Chapter 13 bankruptcy.
+The bankruptcy exemptions in Iowa also play a role in determining the monthly amount of a Chapter 13 repayment plan.
 Read on to learn about what property is covered by Iowa’s bankruptcy exemptions.

-Iowa has enacted legislation “opting out” of the federal bankruptcy exemptions.
-This means that bankruptcy filers in Iowa are only permitted to exempt property using the state laws.
+Like many states, Iowa has enacted legislation “opting out” of the federal bankruptcy exemptions.
+As a result, bankruptcy filers in Iowa are only permitted to exempt property using the state laws.

 Alimony, support and maintenance are exempt to the extent they are necessary for support.
-Iowa Code Ann. § 627.6.
+Iowa Code § 627.6(8)(d).

 Burial lots and cemeteries are exempt up to one acre.
-Iowa Code Ann. § 627.6.
+Iowa Code § 627.6.

 For more details about how the homestead exemption works in Iowa, see The Iowa Homestead Exemption.

 Public employee’s group insurance benefits are 100% exempt.
 A debtor’s interest in a life insurance policy is exempt when the debtor’s spouse, child, or dependent is the beneficiary.
-The insurance exemption shall not exceed $10,000 of any interest in insurance acquired within two years of claiming the exemptions.
-All benefits from accident, health, or disability policies are exempt from the insured’s debts.
-Iowa Code Ann. §§ 509.12, 509A.9, 511.37 and 627.6.
+Life insurance proceeds are exempt to an extent (conditions apply).
+Group insurance benefits are exemept.
+Iowa Code §§ 509.12, 509A.9, 511.37 and 627.6.

 To learn more, see The Iowa Motor Vehicle Exemption in Bankruptcy.